 Atomik.biz provides Closed Circuit Television (CCTV) system design and installation services.
 We understand that the solution has to fulfil customer needs but also has to fit the budget.
 Designing the installation with scalability in mind means adding more cameras when required.
 Atomik.biz offers integration with computer systems to allow both local and remote viewing.

-Closed-circuit television has been around for decades, but in the last twenty years, technology has changed dramatically.
+Closed-circuit television has been around for decades, but technology has changed dramatically in the last twenty years.
 It used to work by recording to tape recorders, not unlike the VHS video cassette recorders.
 All modern systems record to digital video recorders that use hard disks.
 Digital Video recorders are cheaper, more capable and more reliable.

-Atomik.biz specialises in networking CCTV systems, including remote viewing by both computers and mobile devices.
+Atomik.biz specialises in networking CCTV systems, including remote viewing by computers and mobile devices.

 Traditional security tape recorders have various problems.
-Finding incidents is very time consuming, and staff can’t locate events because of failings in tape management.
-Tapes deteriorate over time, and often the quality of the recording is too grainy to be useful.
-Police action requires good quality images, and victims won’t get justice if the video is not up to standard.
+Finding incidents is time-consuming, and staff can’t locate events because of tape management failures.
+Tapes deteriorate over time, and the recording quality is often too grainy to be useful.
+Police action requires good-quality images, and victims won’t get justice if the video is not up to standard.